 Do people ever ask what you are?
-My biracial children and I get that question fairly often and we are tired.
+My biracial children and I get that question fairly often, especially when we travel and we are tired.
 Want to know what my answer has always been when people ask what I am and also what they are?
 A person, people.

 What does biracial child mean?

 A biracial child is one who represents two separate racial groups.
 They have a biological mother from one racial group and a biological father from another.